-(Electronic Bids also accepted via Parity - See the Official Notice of Sale)
+(Electronic Bids also accepted via PARITY - See the Official Notice of Sale)

-CITY OF MILWAUKEE, WISCONSIN \$129,295,000 GENERAL OBLIGATION PROMISSORY NOTES, SERIES 2010 N1
+CITY OF MILWAUKEE, WISCONSIN TAXABLE GENERAL OBLIGATION CORPORATE PURPOSE BONDS SERIES 2010 M6 (QUALIFIED SCHOOL CONSTRUCTION BONDS-DIRECT PAYMENT)

+May 26, 2010

-Commissioners of the Public Debt City Comptroller's Office City Hall, Room 404 200 E. Wells St. Milwaukee, Wisconsin 53202
+Commissioners of the Public Debt

+200 E. Wells St., Room 404

+Milwaukee, Wisconsin 53202

 Commissioners:

+For all but no part of the \$38,000,000 Taxable General Obligation Corporate Purpose B

-For all but no part of the \$129,295,000 General Obligation Promissory Notes, Series 2010 N1 (the "Notes"), we offer to pay a price of \$ (not less than \$129,295,000), plus accrued interest from February 19, 2010, the dated date, to the date of delivery.
-The Notes shall bear interest as follows:
+For all but no part of the \$38,000,000\ Taxable General Obligation Corporate Purpose Bonds, Series 2010 M6 (Qualified School Construction Bonds-Direct Payment) (the "Bonds") of the City of Milwaukee, Wisconsin, we offer to pay a price of \$\\\\\\ (not less than \$36,750,000 nor more than \$39,330,000), plus accrued interest from June 15, 2010, the dated date, to the date of delivery.
+The Bonds shall mature and bear interest at the rate as follows:

-Series 2010 N1 (Notes)

-February 1, 2011%

-February 1, 2012%

-February 1, 2013%

-February 1, 2014%

-February 1, 2015%

-February 1, 2016%

-February 1, 2017%

-February 1, 2018%

-February 1, 2019%

-February 1, 2020%

-Rates must be less than, or equal to, 6.00%, and in multiples of 1/8 or 1/20 of one percent.
++ On the day of sale, the City will specify the coupon rate for the Bonds.
+That coupon rate must be bid unless the Minimum Price or the Maximum Reoffering Price parameter will not be met.
+Only then may a different coupon be specified.
+See "Award" in the Official Notice of Sale.

 This bid is made for prompt acceptance and subject to the conditions of the Official Notice of Sale.
-As required by said Notice, enclosed herewith is a certified check or a cashier's check drawn on a state or national bank or trust company in the amount of \$1,200,000 for as a good faith deposit, payable to the City Treasurer of the City of Milwaukee, which deposit is to be promptly returned to us if our bid is not accepted, but otherwise to be applied in accordance with said Notice.
+As required by said Notice, enclosed herewith is a certified check or a cashier's check drawn on a state or national bank or trust company for \$350,000 as a good faith deposit, payable to the City Treasurer of the City of Milwaukee, which deposit is to be promptly returned to us if our bid is not accepted, but otherwise to be applied in accordance with said Notice.
+If this bid is not accompanied by a Good Faith Deposit, we agree to the additional terms for Good Faith Deposit Submitted After Bids Are Due.

 By 3:00 p.m.
-Central Time on the day after receiving the award, we will provide to the City the following information for each member of the underwriting syndicate: Names, initial participation, and minority status.
-In addition, prior to closing, we agree to provide final participation for each member.
-By:
+Central Time on the day after receiving the award, we will provide to the City the followin ıg information for each member of the underwriting syndicate: Names, initial participation, and minority status.
+In addition n, prior to closing, we agree to provide final participation for each member. Ву:

-Phone Number:
+Phone Number: \\\\

 Company Name

-E-7